therealchjones/mffer/docs/mff.md

 that the hierarchical model fits reality.
 Specifically, multiple character properties are associated with different levels in the hierarchy, and the assumptions we make in which property is associated with a given level is based upon both gameplay experience and how that property is evaluated in Marvel Future Fight code.
-(This also relates to the below (Character ID models)[#character-id-models] assumptions.)
+(This also relates to the below [Character ID models](#character-id-models) assumptions.)

 The prototypical example of this sort of assumption is the character's `gender` property.
 A game character's genders may be different depending upon the